raz2raz/gcd_courseproject/codebook.md

 81. "tGravityAccMag-std()"

 **TRANSFORMATIONS**
-*As commented in the run_analysis.R script, the following transformations were done in order to produce the tidy_data.csv output*
+*As commented in the run_analysis.R script, the following transformations were done in order to produce the tidy_data.txt output*

 1. Data was imported from the following source files from the originating data set:
  + activity_labels.txt